CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-profiles.md

 can be added from a list ("football") or with an associative array ("football" => 1, "baseball" => 0).

+## Returned fields

+If your request is not asynchronized the result will be a list of profiles.
+This list of profiles can be empty (no matching profiles and 'create' set to 0), contain the matching profiles or the newly created profile.
+Each profile contains the following information:

+- **ID**: numerical ID of the profile
+- **fields**: associative array/object of field names and values
+- **interests**: array of  the interests the profile has
+- **database**: ID of the database the profile is stored in
+- **secret**: the “secret” code that is linked to a profile
+- **created**: the timestamp on which the profile was created, in YYYY-MM-DD hh:mm:ss format.
+- **modified**: the timestamp on which the profile was last modified,, in YYYY-MM-DD hh:mm:ss format.

 ## PHP example

 This PHP script demonstrates how you can use this API call.
 In this specific